The North Base Tower in Magilligan C611344

 to tie in with the Hiberno-Scottish triangulation.

-Major-General Colby, the leader of the surveyors, designed a special measuring apparatus that compensated for changing temperatures and the project began on the 6th September 1827 and continued until the 20th November in the following year.
+Major-General Colby, the leader of the surveyors, designed a special measuring apparatus that compensated for changing temperatures and the project began on the 6th September 1827 - after that famous Dubliner Arthur Wellesley, first Duke of Wellington and prime minister at the time gave the marching orders - and continued until the 20th November in the following year.
 The length of this line turned out to be 41 640.8873 feet, or roughly eight miles.

 The North Base Tower is in a field in Magilligan owned by a rather nice farmer whose name I forgot to ask.
 The South Base Tower is in Ballykelly at the edge of a football field near the Drummond Hotel.
 There is also a Minearny Base Tower, about which, more later.